From Innovation to Impact: The Real Challenge for Biologicals

 I recently returned from BioEx 2026, and it was an energizing and thought-provoking experience.

-Over two days in Shanghai, I had the opportunity to listen, share, and engage in meaningful conversations with scientists, industry leaders, and innovators across the biological crop protection space.
+Over two days at the event, I had the opportunity to listen, share, and engage in meaningful conversations with scientists, industry leaders, and innovators across the biological crop protection space.
 The diversity of technologies and the openness in discussing future challenges stood out to me the most.

-What stayed with me were not only the formal sessions and panels, but also the many conversations in between: those moments in hallways, over coffee, and during transitions.
+What stayed with me were not only the formal sessions and panels, but also the many conversations in between: those moments in hallways, at exhibit booths, over coffee, and during transitions.
 There is clear progress across the industry, but also a shared recognition that important questions remain.

-After reflecting on the meeting, one takeaway stands out: success today depends on turning strong science into solutions that farmers can use, trust, and scale.
+After reflecting on the meeting, one takeaway stands out: for biologicals, success today depends on turning strong science into solutions that farmers can use, trust, and scale.

 1. Innovation Is No Longer the Bottleneck